-The socket housing is electrically connected to the front panel of the device.
-The V.24 interface is electrically insulated from the supply voltage.

-$\square$ Only use a shielded cable.
+The socket housing is electrically connected to the device casing.
+The V.24 interface is electrically insulated from the supply voltage. □ Only use a shielded cable.

 Pins of the M12 socket on the device Pin Function Description of functions

 1 1 GND Ground

-8 2 DTR Data terminal ready
+- / 2 DTR Data terminal ready

-2 3 TxD Transmit data
+/ 2 3 TxD Transmit data

 4 RxD Receive data

-6 9 3 5 DCD Data carrier detect
+6-00-3 5 DCD Data carrier detect

 5 4 6 DSR Dataset ready

-O 4 7 RTS Request to send
+~ + 7 RTS Request to send

 8 CTS Clear to send